mharen/mharen.github.io/_posts/2012/2012-11-10-what-is-going-on-with-my-ios-clipboard.md

 ![image-14.png](/assets/2012/image-14.png)

-(I find it amusing that the site attributes the lyrics to Sony but still puts in all this effort to “protecting” them…)
+(I find it amusing that the site attributes the lyrics to Sony but still puts in all this effort to “protecting” them...)

 Bingo.